 He generally describes a state in which human societies were governed by a system of what he termed "auditory hallucinations", a sort of an organized and coherent group-think, kind of condition.

 Where Jaynes Went Wrong

-The bicameral system was or became intensely dis-functional.
-A village consisting of 200 people heeding inner voices would amount to 200 "Sons of Sam" running around, and it would not get better going from villages to cities to nations.
+Part of the thinking--with a lot of support--is that the bicameral system became intensely dis-functional.
+A village consisting of 200 people heeding inner voices could amount to 200 "Sons of Sam" running around, and it would not get better going from villages to cities to nations.
 The Bible, the Illiad, and other literature at times describe a world gone mad.

 Idolatry is viewed with the horror which we read in the old testament precisely because it turned the entire world into an insane asylum for a thousand years.
-The idols actually "spoke" to the people, as Jaynes describes and for reasons which Jaynes also does a remarkable job of documenting, the people had little option but to obey.
-Fighting wars and sacrificing children at the command of stone and wooden idols, is not a formula for success in life.
+The idols seemingly actually "spoke" to the people, as Jaynes describes and for reasons which Jaynes also does a remarkable job of documenting, the people had little option but to obey.
+However, the result of fighting wars and sacrificing children at the seeming command of stone and wooden idols is not a formula for success in life.

 This then is the first big problem with Jaynes' theory: you cannot evolve into a dis-functional state.
-Evolution, to the extent which it works at all, does not supposedly work in such a manner.
+Evolution, to the extent which it works at all, does not supposedly work in such a manner as to favor disadvantage over benefits.
 It is a stepwise process, and each step has to be caused by some gain in functionality or advantage over the previous.

 The bicameral system in fact became progressively more dis-functional until the very ability to use the human mind in the manner in which Jaynes describes was ground straight out of the human race by a rapid process of attrition and, like the ostrich's wings, became vestigial, appearing only on rare occasion in a throwback like Joan of Ark or David Berkowicz.